sam-mccall/node-plate/README.md

 ### promise.foo(args...)

-Adds promise.foo(args...) to the queue.
+Adds promise.foo(args...) to the queue as an asynchronous call.
 Args can be promises (from the same queue), or any other values.

 The actual call made will be &lt;promise>.foo(&lt;args...>, cb) where &lt;promise> is the value of promise, &lt;args> is args with all promises evaluated, and cb is a node-style callback.